tristanward/laravel-workable/README.md

 # Laravel Workable
-A Workable API wrapper for Laravel.
+A Laravel wrapper for the Workable API.
 Easily access and cache Workable vacancies from your Workable account using the official Workable API.

 ## Installation
 Install via composer: